Why get a novated lease for an electric car?

 EV novated lease FBT exemption explained

-The exemption was introduced in late 2022 by the Federal Government and means there is $0 payable in FBT on eligible electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs) valued below the luxury car tax threshold ($91,387 for FY 2024/25).
+- The exemption was introduced in late 2022 by the Australian Federal Government and means there is $0 payable in FBT on eligible electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs) -To be eligible, vehicles must be valued below the luxury car tax threshold ($91,387 for FY 2024/25).

-If FBT is payable, the novated lease is usually set up to include after-tax contributions to offset the FBT amount.
-This reduces the income tax savings and is one of the potential drawbacks of a novated lease.
+- If FBT is payable, the novated lease is usually set up to include after-tax contributions to offset the FBT amount.
+This reduces the income tax savings and is one of the potential disadvantages of a novated lease.

 PHEV exemption expires on 1 April 2025